Arizona Court Records

 - Assault that causes injury

-- Criminal damage of property less than $250
+- Criminal damage to property less than $250

 - Reckless driving